 If you’ve been the victim of a T-bone accident, you might be suffering major injuries and expensive property damages, and you could be facing lost work, mounting medical bills, and more.
 You need a personal injury lawyer who’s dedicated to your case and getting you the care and compensation you deserve.

 Gordon McKernan Injury Attorneys are Louisiana car accident injury lawyers with years of experience and proven results.
-Over our decades of practice, we’ve won our clients $2.5 Billion recovered for our clients in damages from insurance and the courts.
+Over our decades of practice, we’ve won our clients $2.5 Billion in damages from insurance and the courts.
 We’re skillful researchers, aggressive litigants, and compassionate advocates for your case, so you can trust us to get you the maximum compensation you deserve.

 If you or a loved one were injured in a side-impact collision, give the T-bone car accident lawyers with the Get Gordon team a call at 888.501.7888.
 We promise that you won’t owe us a dime until we win or settle your case!